2qx/awesome-bitcoin-cash/README.md

 # awesome-bitcoin-cash
 A curated list of awesome bitcoin cash dev resources [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-📤 [A shareable link](https://2qx.github.io/awesome-bitcoin-cash/) of this README fomatted with github pages
+📤 [A shareable link](https://2qx.github.io/awesome-bitcoin-cash/) of this README formatted with github pages

 Bitcoin Cash (BCH) is a cryptocurrency forked from the BTC chain aimed at scaling to be an electronic peer-to-peer system for the world.